Jargon Buster, gold terminology, gold terms, gold definitions, silver terminology

 British Numismatic Trade Association

-The Britannia is the British one ounce 22 karat gold coin, first produced in 1987.
+The Britannia is the British one ounce gold or silver coin, first produced in 1987.

 Brilliant Uncirculated, used to describe a coin in new condition.
 The same pristine condition as when it left the mint.

 The Buffalo is the American one ounce 24 karat gold coin, first produced in 2006.

 A market in which the primary trend is up.

 Precious metals in bulk form which are traded are known as bullion.
 Bullion can come in the form of bars or minted into coins.

 A coin with a symbolic face value whose market value is determined only by its inherent precious metal content.

 C – GCapital Gains Tax (CGT)

 A capital gains tax (CGT) is a tax charged on the profit realised on the sale of certain assets that were purchased at a lower price.
 The most common capital gains are realized from the sale of bonds, stocks, and property.
 There is no Capital Gains Tax (CGT) to pay when a UK resident sells British legal tender coins at a profit.
 This contrasts with many alternative investments that attract income or capital gains tax.
 Therefore an investor gets to keep all their profit, which further enhances returns.